cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsSync"></a>
 # **entitlementsSync**
-> RepositoryTokenSyncResponse entitlementsSync(owner, repo, data, showTokens)
+> RepositoryTokenSync entitlementsSync(owner, repo, data, showTokens)

 Synchronise tokens from a source repository.